This Is Not a Map: Extraction and Supplement in Sol LeWitt and Claudio Perna

 Sol LeWitt

-Claudio Perna, República de Venezuela - Mapa ecológico, 1975.
+Claudio Perna, República de Venezuela - Mapa ecológico, 1975

 Re: Collection invites a range of historians, curators, and artists to respond to the artworks in our collection through approachable texts.

-Translation by Jacob Steinberg.
+Translation by Jacob Steinberg

-Perna’s work as well as his decision to participate in cartography thus indicate an unarchiving, declassifying, and often rhyparographic drive.
+Perna’s work, as well as his decision to participate in cartography, thus indicate an unarchiving, declassifying, and often rhyparographic drive.
 2 Nonetheless, the effect of both artists’ participation in cartography is the inactivation of the cartographic operation, the deactivation of the map as a practical instrument for orientation.
-Faced with Perna’s maps, as with LeWitt’s maps and photographs, we could say: This is not a map (anymore).
+Faced with Perna’s maps, as with LeWitt’s maps and photographs, we could say: this is not a map (anymore).

 What, then, are these works?
-It’s a critical question to ask, particularly in light of the following: Sol LeWitt was an artist, like Perna, but in addition to being an artist, and unlike LeWitt, Claudio Perna was also a professional geographer, a tenured titular professor of the Geography Chair at the Central University of Venezuela, to which he dedicated a great part of his life and where he often found visual inspiration for his work.
+It’s a critical question to ask, particularly in light of the following: Sol LeWitt was an artist, like Perna, but in addition to being an artist, and unlike LeWitt, Perna was also a professional geographer, a tenured titular professor of the Geography Chair at the Central University of Venezuela, to which he dedicated a great part of his life and where he often found visual inspiration for his work.
 Perna’s interventions in maps generally differ from LeWitt’s photographs and maps in that they are not fragments or clippings; Perna works, with few exceptions, on complete maps, defined canonically, and his intervention translates, without fail, into elements added as a collage, or into inscriptions, that is, a system of autographic supplements.

-Sol LeWitt, R847 - A Map of Florence Without a Rectangle, 1972.
+Sol LeWitt, R847 - A Map of Florence Without a Rectangle, 1972

 In the case of Sol LeWitt, with quite few exceptions, the intervening supports are fragments of maps or clippings of aerial photographs: the cartography—the view of a city—has been altered in advance.
 Furthermore, LeWitt intervenes primarily by extracting segments: doubly amputating, in other words, by way of the inscription of a void with the already-fragmented cartographic material as a base.